 You move in a similar way to ordinary walking and swing your arms from your shoulder with your elbows straight – think of a soldier marching.
 To get the full benefits and avoid injury, it is best you join a local group to learn the technique.

 Similar to other forms of moderate-intensity aerobic activity, regular Nordic walking can lower your risk of chronic illnesses, such as heart disease, type 2 diabetes, asthma, stroke and some cancers.
 Nordic walking, like any other form of exercise, can also be used as part of an exercise programme to lose weight.

 Nordic Walk With US is structured so you are taught how do do this properly and in a manner which will enables you to get the best out of it.
 Then there’s the process of keeping up with it and that for many people works best with regular scheduled walks led by members of Theresa’s team.
 There’s a big range of different options aimed at different ability levels.

 What makes this enjoyable as well is the social side.
 I find I can walk further faster engrossed in an interesting conversation.
-Nordic walking is well worth doing.